avisuj/avisuj.github.io/_posts/2023-02-18-Unpacking-the-Meaning-of-Value-Why-Innate-Worth-Outlasts-Job-Titles.markdown

 - Didn't express their feelings to loved ones or themselves.
 - Didn't forgive when their was time.

 As we face death, it's not bestowed value we treasure.
-Instead we realize that we fail to appreciate our innate value and the innate value of those closest to us.
+Instead we focus on our innate value and the innate value of those closest to us.
 If there's a lesson here, I think it's to appreciate each person as God given.